maxant/kafka-data-consistency/mf/README.md

     on a different node, but not yet on this one. you need to use a state store that is clusterable and capable of telling you that the result is now available on all nodes, so that the next attempt to read, will never fail, eg cassandra or a normal DB. or you can send the entire model around, but that isnt loosely coupled :-(
+- we could store a syncTimestamp for each part of a contract on the contract, rather than on the individual rows, denomralised like we currently do. it might even be faster that way. and we wouldnt need to make remote calls to validate when we offer the draft

 ### the five tenets of global data consistency